syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Getting-Started.md

 ![SfChart in nuget.org](Getting-Started_images/NuGetReference.png)

 To know more about obtaining our components, refer to this [link](https://help.syncfusion.com/xamarin-ios/introduction/download-and-installation).
-Also, you have to add the following assembly reference to the Xamarin.iOS unified project mentioned in the table below.
+Also, you have to add the following assembly reference to the Xamarin.iOS project mentioned in the table below.

 <table>
 <tr>